abreits/rxjs-idsets/projects/rxjs-idsets/README.md

 - Return a DifferenceIdSet that subtracts the other sets from the specified category

 #### `complement(subtractedCategories: OneOrMore<SetId>)`
-- Return a DifferenceIdSet that returns a set containing the CategorizedSet minus the subtracted sets
+- Return a ComplementIdSet that returns a set containing the CategorizedSet minus the subtracted sets